agrawalsmart7/scodescanner/README.md

 Learn more on [http://scodescanner.info](http://scodescanner.info)

+## New Features

+New features are added on this tool that makes a little more smoothness.

+1) Scans folder inside folder inside folder and so on..
+2) Added more functions on which user untrusted input should not allowed
+3) Added more ways of finding user controlled variable, one eg:- `$x = $this->getRequest()->getParam('id')` (More to come)
+4) Added scan timer.
+5) Changes in the output results.
+(Opens a Python HTTP Web server)
+6) Provide either Folder or PHP File location.

 ## Features

 The main features for this tool are:-

 1) Scans the whole folder which contains multiple PHP files.
+(Updated, above)
-2) Scans folder inside a folder, *NOTE: This scans only one time, it will not scan folders inside folders inside folder*
+2) Scans folder inside a folder, *NOTE: This scans only one time, it will not scan folders inside folders inside folder* (Supports now, above)
 3) It will not only notify you at which file but also which line the vulnerable code exists for quickly identified it.
 4) Scans not only the PRE-Defined PHP variables but also scans the custom variables.
 Like a `$test1 = $_GET["aaa"]`, then it scans for both `$test1` and the `GET` variables inside the source code
 5) Scans functions with a function that contains our variable.
 Like `include(htmlentities($test))` so it will parse this and give the results like the $test variable found inside the include function.
 Because there might be possiblity of using base64 function instead of htmlentities.
-6) It runs on your localhost, where you will have to give the folder name for scans.
-7) Give results out for each file inside the anchors tag (So you can move on to it.)
+6) Give results out for each file inside the anchors tag (So you can move on to it.)
-8) You can add more functions which are dangerous if you found missing any inside the vulnerablefunctions python file.
+7) You can add more functions which are dangerous if you found missing any inside the vulnerablefunctions python file.

 ## Test Vulnerable Folders